antonychiu2/gitlab-mobb-cx-integration/README.md

 ## Setup

-To setup this integration in your own Gitlab environment, you will need to first gen the Mobb API Token.
+To setup this integration in your own Gitlab environment, you will need to first generate the Mobb API Token.

 After logging into the Mobb portal, click on the "settings" icon on the bottom left, then select "Access tokens".
 From here, you can generate an API key by selecting the "Add API Key" button.

 ![image](/source/images/MobbGenerateAPI.gif "Generate Mobb API Key"){width=60%}

 Next, go to your Gitlab repository and select "Settings -> CI/CD -> Variables".
 From here, we can select "Add Variable".
 For the variable key, we will call it `MOBB_API_KEY`.
-For the Value, we will past the value of the token from the previous step.
+For the Value, we will paste the value of the Mobb token generated from the previous step.

 ![image](/source/images/Mobb_SaveVariableGitlab.gif "Gitlab Add Variable"){width=60%}